nexus-point/tech-test-node-shippit/README.md

 This project was for a technical test for shippit.

-It is done in Node.js / TypeScript / Sequelise.
+It is done in Node.js / TypeScript / SequeliZe.

 # Problem Description